-In good faith, the Kodiak Safety Committee was established on Friday, November 19, 1999 to help ensure safe operations in all aspects of our business through the promotion of workplace safety.
-Eight Safety Committee members consisting of two (2) management, two (2) office, one (1) warehouse and three (3) field personnel are invited or assigned to serve on the Safety Committee.
+In good faith, the Kodiak Health and Safety Advisory Committee was established on Friday, November 19, 1999 to help ensure safe operations in all aspects of our business through the promotion of workplace safety.
+Eight Health and Safety Advisory Committee members consisting of two (2) management, two (2) office, one (1) warehouse and three (3) field personnel are invited or assigned to serve on the committee.
 Committee members elect a committee co-chairperson and secretary.
-The chairperson (David Nash) is responsible for running meetings, setting agenda, and for maintaining close contact and information exchange with management, office, warehouse, field personnel, and safety committee members.
+The chairperson (David Nash) is responsible for running meetings, setting agenda, and for maintaining close contact and information exchange with management, office, warehouse, field personnel, and committee members.
 The co-chairperson serves in a supportive role to the chairperson.
-The secretary is the record keeper and as such is responsible for keeping an accurate log of all proceedings/members present at meetings, reporting notes from previous committee meetings, ensuring that a copy of all notes/memos/committee information is filed with the Safety Director, Copies of the Safety Committee minutes shall be posted on the employee bulletin boards maintained at each Kodiak facility.
+The secretary is the record keeper and as such is responsible for keeping an accurate log of all proceedings/members present at meetings, reporting notes from previous committee meetings, ensuring that a copy of all notes/memos/committee information is filed with the Safety Director.
 The Safety Director and/or his designates will train committee members upon appointment to the committee and as additional training and retraining is deemed appropriate.

-The Safety Committee's directive is to provide a forum, which will thoroughly hear, address, analyze, update, change, and enhance our safety program and its reward/discipline procedures.
-The Safety Committee is responsible for:
+The Health and Safety Advisory Committee's directive is to provide a forum, which will thoroughly hear, address, analyze, update, change, and enhance our safety program and its reward/discipline procedures.
+The Health and Safety Advisory Committee is responsible for:

-- Reviewing and updating the written safety manual, - Continually appraising and inspecting all work sites to identify safety hazards; this includes the review and evaluation of new projects and changes in work tasks, operations and - Processes for appropriate safety measures - The safety of all work conditions - Training and retraining procedures for employees - Proper use of personal protective equipment (PPE) - The investigation of all accident, "near misses" and work-related illnesses - Receiving and discussing recommendations to improve the safety program - Procedural changes or updates to safety program when necessary and the general safety of all operations

-Providing safety direction to the company and its safety designates.
+- Reviewing and updating the written safety manual, - Continually appraising and inspecting all work sites to identify safety hazards; this includes the review and evaluation of new projects and changes in work tasks, operations and - Processes for appropriate safety measures - The safety of all work conditions - Training and retraining procedures for employees - Proper use of personal protective equipment (PPE) - The investigation of all accident, "near misses" and work-related illnesses - Receiving and discussing recommendations to improve the safety program - Procedural changes or updates to safety program when necessary and the general safety of all operations - Providing safety direction to the company and its safety designates.